snjaynegi/desi-grocery/README.md

 Credentails Information:

 Main application:-
-Username: demo
+- Username: demo@gmail.com
-Password: demo123
+- Password: demo123

 Admin:-
-Username - admin
+- Username - admin
-Password - admin123
+- Password - admin123
 Note-
 After a successful password reset, the password is reverted to its default value, which is 'password'.